yuhrtz5183/CS303-Assignment-3/README.md

 * The beginning queue
 * The removed front element
 * The front of the queue after removing the front element
-* The queue after the the front element is removed
+* The queue after the front element is removed
-* If queue is empty or not
+* If the queue is empty or not
 * How many elements are in the current queue

 The program will then ask for the infix expression
-* the user will be able to create an expression of their choice
+* The user will be able to create an expression of their choice containing numbers and letters as well as the following operators: (  )  {  }  [  ]  /  *  %  +  -
-* After, the infix expression will be solved the the postfix expression will be displayed for the user
+* After, the infix expression is solved and the postfix expression will be displayed for the user

+NOTE: If the user inputs unbalanced parentheses (i.e: (} or [)), the return will not be the postfix expression but rather "The expression is invalid."